Aadit-Munjal/CSCI5561_Project/README.md

 3.  **Estimation of Extrinsic Parameters**:  The extrinsic parameters are obtained for each image pair using the Perspective-n-Point algorithm.
 4.  **Point Cloud Generation**: Point clouds are generated based on the semantically segmented images and corresponding depth data.
 5.  **ICP**:  The Iterative Closest Point algorithm is used to augment the alignment of the point clouds.
+6.  **Visualization**: A unified point cloud consisting of aligned, down-sampled point clouds from all frames is visualized.

 ## Dataset